franTarkenton/BCGeocoder/readme.md

      - projection srs code
      - score (an indication of the strength of the match)

+**6-26-2014** - All of the above, except the projection issue are complete

 ####In the future we may want to add the following options:

   - Ability to communicate with the Batch geocoder.
-Current version is just iterating over a list of values and sending them individually to the geocoder.
-Batch would send a batch file.
+Current version is just iterating over a list of values and sending them individually to the geocoder (each result currently involves a round trip from python to the web service, and back).
+Batch would send all the addresses at once to the geocoder, then wait for the geocoder to return with those values.

   - Currently all communication is over http.
 May want to add https support.
 Some issues with https and python